Old Fashioned Cookie Crust Sweet Potato Pie Recipe, spiced with bourbon, in a buttery rich pecan cookie-like crust easy enough for novice bakers!

 Adding a little yeast to a mix like this and you suddenly have a healthier Pizza Crust.

-Easy Quick Crust Pie Preparation
+Easy Pie Crust Preparation

 Once the pie crust comes together in the food processor, forming a ball, that lovely ball gets pressed into the pie pan.
 That’s about it!